brightspot/react-examples/graphql-schema-versioning/README.md

 # GraphQL Schema Versioning

-Following [best practices](https://graphql.org/learn/best-practices/#versioning) makes GraphQL endpoints versionless.
 GraphQL schemas should evolve without breaking changes, but that does not mean breaking changes won't occur.
 As a schema evolves, it is best to have a process to detect any potential problems.
+Following [best practices](https://graphql.org/learn/best-practices/#versioning), GraphQL endpoints are versionless.

 This example demonstrates Brightspot's ability to monitor changes to GraphQL schemas and compare schema versions.
 The front-end application uses [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction) to view schema changes before updating to avoid breaking changes and [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types based on the most up-to-date schema version.